jxtngx/vision-lab/README.md

 - `requirements` + `requirements.txt` helps CI/CD jobs install Python requirements
 - `research` contains companion notebooks and a Plotly Dash UI
 - `tests` are tests for visionpod
+- `ui` is the NextJS frontend deployed to Vercel
 - `visionpod` is the Python package, Lightning App, and VisionTransformer
-- `visionpod-ui` is the NextJS frontend deployed to Vercel

 ## Setup